Air Force Personnel (3F0X1) specialist support other airmen with essential information and resources for their position.

 An Air Force Personnel specialist is the go-to person for getting advice on changing specialties or needing training resources.

-These individuals give advise on positions, promotions, training programs and benefits.
+These individuals give advice on positions, promotions, training programs, and benefits.

-Personnel specialist help Airmen set up their career goals and track progression along the way.
+Personnel specialists help Airmen set up their career goals and track progress along the way.

 If an airman has a question regarding their specific duty assignment, they can reach out to a Personnel specialist to get answers.